Cheney School District

 Cheney School District No. 360 is a public school district in Spokane County, Washington and serves the towns of Cheney, Airway Heights, and the surrounding area.
 The district offers classes from Kindergarten to Grade 12.

+The majority of the school district is in Spokane County.
+There, it includes Cheney, Four Lakes, the majority of Airway Heights, and portions of Spokane.
+A portion of the district is in Whitman County.

 As of 2018, the district had an enrollment of 4,743 and serves an area of 378 sqmi.